 Environmental harm and damage: Increased levels of pollution, reduction in biodiversity and irreversibly disturbed ecological balance.
 Drain on resources: Clean-up and maintenance work can use a significant number of public resources.
-What impacts can Health risks to communities: Communities may face serious look like immediate and long-term health risks if unqualified organisations are awarded work, especially when people are relying on projects being delivered safely.
-Damage to environmental protection image: The effectiveness of green measures to improve the environment, either real or perceived, can be undermined. ▶ If your programme was defrauded, what environmental impacts may result?
+Health risks to communities: Communities may face serious immediate and long-term health risks if unqualified organisations are awarded work, especially when people are relying on projects being delivered safely.
+Damage to environmental protection image: The effectiveness of green measures to improve the environment, either real or perceived, can be undermined.

+- ▶ If your programme was defrauded, what environmental impacts may result?
 Would there be any immediate environmental damage?
-Key questions to Would there be any medium to long term environmental impact? ask ► Could fraud lead to any clean-up costs or ongoing environmental

-- maintenance costs? - Could fraud in your programme undermine green initiatives?
+Would there be any medium to long term environmental impact? - Could fraud lead to any clean-up costs or ongoing environmental maintenance costs? - ▶ Could fraud in your programme undermine green initiatives?